Filing online? A guide to the latest tax software

 Certified programs now allow you to bypass Netfile and send tax files straight to CRA

 Tax season can be tough on all of us, no less so for trees.
-Last year, more than 9.7 million Canadians filed their taxes the old-fashioned way — mailing in ink-and-paper forms — which, according to some very rough math, required introducing some 3,200 trees to the business end of a chainsaw.
+Last year, just over seven million Canadians filed their taxes the old-fashioned way — mailing in ink-and-paper forms — which, according to some very rough math, required introducing some 2,200 trees to the business end of a chainsaw.

 Most tax returns are now delivered electronically to the Canada Revenue Agency (CRA), and it's not hard to see why.
-Electronic options like EFile and Netfile are fast, secure, more accurate, and refunds can take as little as eight business days with direct deposit.
+Electronic options like EFile, which is the internet-based filing system used by professionals who prepare tax returns for a living, and Netfile, the system individual taxpayers use to file their returns electronically, are fast, secure, more accurate, and refunds can take as little as eight business days with direct deposit.